rayanthoney/100Devs/class14/temperature-converter/README.md

 # 🔥 Temperature Converter 🔥

 ## Farenheit to Celsius

-psuedo code
+- psuedo code

+  - create Variables
+  - Convert the Value
-`// Give buttons the ability to convert and clear inputs` `// create Variables`
+  - Give buttons the ability to convert and clear inputs
-`// Convert the Value`